Organisations have naturally accelerated their digital agendas as employees were forced to work remotely amid the pandemic.

 How easily can your enterprise embrace AI-drive workload management?

-It won’t be long before all data centre managers are faced with the choice to embrace AI-driven reinvention for revenue growth.
-But how an organisation handles the transition from human-to-AI workload management depends on its technological maturity, scale of operations and its data centre's dynamism.
+It won't be long before all data center managers are faced with the choice to embrace AI-driven reinvention for revenue growth.
+But how an organisation handles the transition from human-to-AI workload management depends on its technological maturity, scale of operations and its data center's dynamism.

 The Infosys Cloud Radar Report shows Australian enterprises have led the way in digital and cloud technology investment, but this is predicted to fall over the next few years.